A two-parameter entropy and its fundamental properties: Two-parameter generalized divergence

-In Shannon information theory, the relative entropy, or Kullback-Leibler divergence is a measure of difference between two probability distributions.
+In the Shannon information theory, the relative entropy, or the Kullback-Leibler (KL) divergence is a measure of difference between two probability distributions.
 Recall that given two probability distributions $\mathcal{P} = \{p(x)\}_{x \in X}$ and $\mathcal{Q} = \{q(x)\}_{x \in X}$ the Kullback-Leibler divergence \cite{cover2012elements} is defined by